preginald/yourpcmatters-com-crm/readme.md

 I'm building an app that will support my IT consulting business using [Laravel PHP framework](http://laravel.com).

-## Why create this app when others exist?
+## Why create this app?

-### Designed specifically for sole trader or small consulting business with fewer than 10 team members.
+Yes there are other tried and tested CRMs and IT support apps out there but I wanted an app that is light weight and designed specifically for sole trader or small consulting business with fewer than 10 team members.

+The app will focus on taking responsibility rather than blaming others, making excuses, justifying poor actions.

+The app aims to do this by preventing the common problems such as:

-### Solves common problems clients experience during IT support life cycle
+* Solves common problems clients experience during IT support life cycle

-### Solves common problems we experience running an IT consulting business
+* Solves common problems we experience running an IT consulting business

-### Solves common problems IT team members exprience during IT support life cycle
+* Solves common problems IT team members exprience during IT support life cycle

-### Aims to improve client appreciation levels
+* Aims to improve client appreciation levels

 ## Contributing